praveenkumar1864/CoreJavaProgramsForAutomation/README.md

 # Java_For_Automation
-This repository contains basics of core java for automation
+This repository contains basics of core java for automation.